Cardiothoracic Surgery-Integrated & 4/3 Programs

 Training Tracks

-The Cardiothoracic Surgery Integrated Residency is designed to provide residents with focused, hands on experience and is divided equally between Cardiac and Thoracic surgery.
+The Cardiothoracic Surgery Integrated Residency is designed to provide residents with focused, hands-on experience and is divided equally between Cardiac and Thoracic surgery.
 While residents are welcome to choose any area of specialty, there are no pre-designated cardiac or thoracic tracks.

 The Integrated Program at the University of Washington is truly unique because of the nearly equal division between cardiac and thoracic surgical training.
 Regardless of a resident’s chosen area of specialty, all graduates of the program are trained to be competent, well-rounded surgeons in both general thoracic and general cardiac surgery.